Xeverous/the_website/website/pages/cpp/utility/cpp_myths.rst

 The entire comparison is flawed:

-- The first one is used for compile-time strings which contents never change.
+- The first one is used for compile time strings which contents never change.
 - The second one is used for dynamically allocated strings which contents are run-time dependent.

 For honest comparison, one should do: